Siarhii/theLonelyBag_Assignment/readme.md

 This repository contains the complete implementation of a Node.js web application that has been containerized with Docker and deployed on AWS EC2 with automation features.

+## Project Summary

+This project involved deploying a simple Node.js and Express.js web application.
+The core focus was not on the application's complexity, but on the surrounding DevOps practices to ensure a robust, secure, and automated deployment pipeline.

+To guarantee **persistent storage** and prevent data loss upon container restarts, the application's data directory (`/app/data`) was mapped using Docker's **bind mounts**.
+This was implemented both in the local development environment—linking to a folder on the host machine—and on the EC2 instance, where it was mapped to `/home/ubuntu/thelonelybag_appdata`.
+This ensures that the application's data resides on the host filesystem and persists independently of the container's lifecycle.

+Significant emphasis was placed on **enhancing security**.
+The default SSH port 22 was changed to a non-standard port (1234) to protect against automated bots and brute-force attacks that commonly target the default port.
+Furthermore, to address the security risks associated with my ISP's use of Carrier-Grade NAT (CGNAT)—where multiple users share a single public IPv4 address—SSH access to the EC2 instance was restricted to my unique **IPv6 address only**.
+This measure prevents unauthorized access attempts from other users on the same shared IPv4 network.

+While management access was secured via IPv6, the web application itself was made accessible over both **IPv4 and IPv6**.
+This dual-stack configuration ensures the application is reachable by all users, regardless of their network protocol, providing maximum accessibility and a modern network architecture.

+Finally, the entire deployment process was automated.
+A `cloud-init` script was developed to provision a new EC2 instance by installing Docker and deploying the application on boot.
+Additionally, a `deploy.sh` script was created to automate the setup process on an already running instance, streamlining any future deployments or updates.

 ## Table of Contents

 - [Step 1: GitHub Repository Setup](#step-1-github-repository-setup)